Namaiki Beer: Classic Draft Beer-like Soft Drink for Kids

-As I wrote about it many times in the past, “Dagashi (駄菓子)” is a snack and candy genre unique to Japan that is made up of cheap junk foods particularly for kids, and famous Dagashi snacks include these 10 items I introduced before.
+As I wrote many times in the past, Dagashi (駄菓子) is a snack genre unique to Japan comprised of cheap junk foods, particularly for kids, and popular varieties include these ten items.

-Have you ever watched the Japanese anime “Dagashi Kashi (だがしかし)”? where a famous Japanese soft drink known as a Dagashi appears.
-Actually, I have the base tablet now for this blog article.
+Have you ever watched the Japanese anime Dagashi Kashi (だがしかし)?
+In the manga, a beverage famous as Dagashi appears.
+And now, I have the base tablets for this blog article.

 Namaiki Beer (生いきビール）

-The name of the Dagashi I purchased this time is “Namaiki Beer (生いきビール)”, which isn’t an alcoholic beverage, but a soft drink for children.
+The name of the Dagashi I introduce this time is Namaiki Beer (生いきビール), which isn’t an alcoholic beverage for adults, but a non-alcoholic soft drink for children.